Reasons for Anxiety & Depression

 As playing is concerned, physical exercise reduces the risk of depression but parenting plays a very important role.
 Parents who always abuse or beat up or insult their children in front of people or even alone, tend to come face to face with a stubborn and difficult child.

-Abuse hampers your child’s self-esteem and harsh behaviour produces complexes in them.
+Abuse hampers your child’s self-esteem and harsh behavior produces complexes in them.

 As a parent, don’t be stubborn to always make your child understand that you are always right.
 It’s not always true.
 Understand them and their perspectives as well as learn along with them.
 Parents are after all human beings and can also make mistakes.
 Don’t push your opinions on your children.